pinkeshroy/react-pwa/README.md

   }
 ```

-# 3. Modify _index.tsx_ for PWA: Ensure _serviceWorker.register()_; is called in your index.tsx to activate the service worker when the app is loaded.
+# 3. Modify _index.tsx_ for PWA: Ensure _serviceWorker.register()_ is called in your index.tsx to activate the service worker when the app is loaded.
 ```   {
 import React from "react";
 import ReactDOM from "react-dom/client";